ARM-software/Tool-Solutions/fast-models-examples/systemc-peripheral/README.md

 /*
  * Bindings
  */
-a53x1.amba_pv_m(amba2tlm.amba_pv_s);
+    cpu_core.amba_pv_m(amba2tlm.amba_pv_s);
     amba2tlm.tlm_m.bind(uart.bus);
     uart.tx(term.rx);
     term.tx(uart.rx);
     uart.intr(interrupt);
     sc2sig.signal_in(interrupt);
-sc2sig.signal_m(a53x1.uart_intr);
+    sc2sig.signal_m(cpu_core.uart_intr);
 ```

 ## Compilation

 - For Linux: compile the design using the provided build\_linux.sh script.
 It invokes a Makefile which includes Makefile.common.
 The generated executable is systemc-peripheral-example.x
-- For Windows: compile the deign using the provided build\_windows.bat.
+- For Windows: compile the deign using the provided build\_windows.cmd.
 It invokes the nMakefile and Visual Studio is used as the compiler.
-The generated executable is systemc-peripheral-example.exe The command file should be run in the VS2015 x64 Native Tools Command Prompt to ensure the proper setup of the Visual Studio compiler.
+The generated executable is systemc-peripheral-example.exe The command file should be run in the VS2017 x64 Native Tools Command Prompt to ensure the proper setup of the Visual Studio compiler.

 For Linux, make sure to check (and change if needed) the build\_linux.sh file to set the proper target for your gcc version.

+## Cleaning

+For convenience clean_linux.sh and clean_windows.cmd scripts are provided to clean up previous builds.

 ## Running simulation